Pricing for Wills, Trusts & Probate

 (b) Obtain valuations of the estate assets and liabilities.
 Write to utilities, council tax, house insurance and share registrars if applicable.

-(c) Once the value of the assets has been received, prepare the Inheritance Tax form, Oath for Executors (application for the Grant) and ascertain the Inheritance Tax payable in the Estate
+(c) Once the value of the assets has been received, prepare the Inheritance Tax form and ascertain the Inheritance Tax payable in the Estate

 (d) Submit the Inheritance Tax to HMRC and arrange the first payment of Inheritance Tax from the assets of the estate

-(e) Once the IHT receipt is received from HMRC, submit the application to the Probate Court and lodge the papers to obtain the Grant of Probate.
+(e) Once the code is received from HMRC, prepare the legal statement and submit the application to the Probate Court to obtain the Grant of Probate.

 (f) Send the Grant of Probate and letters of authority to the financial institutions, collect the assets in and pay any liabilities.